roumaysae/Recommendation-systemOfFood/README.md

 # JavafxAPP
-A Desktop application of meals recommandation system
+A Desktop application of meals recommandation system using MONGODB as DATABASE